 Graham believes that volunteering, no matter where or how you do it, is beneficial for you and your community.
 Whether you’re helping to clean up a road, working with people less fortunate than you, or providing mentorship to a group of young professionals, your time goes a long way towards improving the community around you.
 Graham sees the importance of giving back to the community, and feels happier because of it.
 Volunteering is also a valuable networking experience, introducing you to other people who, one way or another, can help you drive your career forward.

-Graham joined the Board of Directors in 2014 and plays an active role with those responsible for the Chamber’s strategic direction and policy.
+Graham joined the Board of Directors in 2014 and is the current Vice president, he plays an active role with those responsible for the Chamber’s strategic direction and policy.
 He played an active role in the Chamber Building which was developed in 2015.
 The building was a project that needed funding and Graham was delighted to participate in this success, giving Wexford a place in which to do business for many years to come.

 Graham was appointed Chairman of Wexford Motor Club in 2015, after holding the role of Vice-Chairman.
 A member of Wexford Motor Club since 1996, Graham enjoys contributing his time to maintain the Club’s strong presence in the South-East and develop the Club’s activities further.